lucasaec/cs680Calabrese/PA8/README.md

 # Extra Credit
 We added used triangle meshes for collision shapes for the table and the bowl.
 You can test the triangle meshes with the bowl.
 The program will prompt you for a file to load in the terminal.
 You can use table4.obj or bowl.obj.
+Please note that there is a hole at the bottom of the bowl, so you may need to add an upwards force to push the cube out.
 ```0 ```

 ### Group Members